Author Archives: oceanlifeeducation

 Description: Inspirational hands on curriculum based programs complemented by resources, supporting schools and childcare settings to teaching curriculaum topics.

-learning with live marine animals and knowledgeable marine educators delivering engaging incursions and excursions throughout SE Queensland and northern NSW.
-Based on the Australian curriculum or tailored tospecial interests.
+Learning with live marine animals and knowledgeable marine educators delivering engaging incursions and excursions throughout SE Queensland and northern NSW.
+Based on the Australian curriculum or tailored to special interests.

 Features: Aligned with the Australian Curriculum, includes practical tools for implementing sustainability initiatives.
 Educators arrived with a diverse range of live marine animals, artifacts and resources and host events as well as incursions and excursions.